jdseibert/SalesforceLinks/README.md

 # SalesforceLinks
-This repo will contain useful info about Salesforce like links and handy snippets of code.
+This repo is my holding tank for handy bits of code, links and other useful bits of information.

+GENERAL

+INTEGRATIONS

+DATA